amadeus/DynamicTextarea-Mootools-Class/README.md

 Notes
 ----------
-Opera fails with certain CSS styles, so please test Opera and disable for them if necessary.
+Opera fails with certain CSS styles, so please test Opera and disable if necessary.